The buying landscape has changed in B2B manufacturing

 In this world:

-• You’d be seen as much less interchangeable in the minds of those prospects, which means you’d command a pricing premium that your prospect would defend when their procurement manager tries to erode your margins
+- You’d be seen as much less interchangeable in the minds of those prospects, which means you’d command a pricing premium that your prospects would defend when their procurement managers try to erode your margins

 So how do you start making this shift?